 New formulations and new strengths of listed products may be added or may replace previously approved products.

-Generic products are added according to provincial/territorial interchangeability lists and other relevant factors.
+Generic products are added according to provincial or territorial interchangeability lists and other relevant factors.

 Combination products are considered for listing if: